 Public Notice Process for Liquor Sales Licence Applications

-A liquor licence may be issued unless, pursuant to the Liquor Licence Act, it is found not to be in the public interest having regard to the needs and wishes of the residents.
+A liquor licence may be issued unless, under the Liquor Licence Act (LLA), it is found not to be in the public interest with respect to the needs and wishes of the residents.